Click Here to Apply Online Now

 You will need to obtain the email address and contact information for at least two professors who can appraise your academic achievement and promise.
 When you complete your online application, you will be asked for the email address of each recommender and our application system will send an email directly to each recommender.
 Please notify the individuals from whom you request references that they must submit the recommendation online.
 If it has been more than five years since you were last enrolled in college or graduate school, you may choose to request letters in addition to your two required academic evaluations.
 These letters should be from professional acquaintances and others who can vouch for your ability to pursue graduate study.
 Professional references may be substituted for academic references only if you are applying to the Doctoral Program in Social Welfare.

 All doctoral* applicants to the Graduate Center must take the Graduate Record Examination (GRE) General Test and, where requested, the Subject Test in the area of intended study.
 The Graduate Center does not set a minimum GRE score for any of the programs.
 The scores are evaluated in a context of other measures of academic performance.
 For information, call 1-800-GRE-CALL or visit www.ets.org.
 Official scores must be reported to The Graduate Center—College Code 2113.
 If this code is not used, scores will not reach us.
 Test scores should not be sent to individual program offices.

-Note: In addition to the General Test, the GRE Subject Test is required for English, Clinical Psychology, Forensic Psychology, and Industrial and Organizational Psychology.
-The GRE Subject Test is recommended for Developmental Psychology, Neuropsychology, and Social-Personality Psychology.
+Note: In addition to the General Test, the GRE Subject Test is required for English, and Clinical Psychology.
+The GRE Subject Test is recommended for all other Psychology training areas.

 *The GMAT may be submitted in lieu of the GRE for applicants to the PhD in Business.